Jorge-Anton/Jorge-Anton/src/blog/posts/install-debian11.md

 # {{title}}:
 ## Requirements:
 - A computer to install Debian on.
-- A USB drive to store the ISO.
+- A USB drive with at least 1GB of storage.

 ## Steps:
 1. Download the Debian ISO: